drhsqlite/pikchr/doc/userman.md

 ### Adjusting The Font Size

-The "big" and "small" attributes cause the text to be a little larger or a little smaller, respectively.
-Two "big" attributes cause the text to be larger still, as do two "small" attributes.
-But the text size does not increase or decrease beyond two "big" or "small" keywords.
+The "`big`" and "`small`" attributes cause the text to be a little larger or a little smaller, respectively.
+Two "`big`" attributes cause the text to be larger still, as do two "`small`" attributes.
+But the text size does not increase or decrease beyond two "`big`" or "`small`" keywords.

 ~~~~ pikchr indent toggle
   box "small small" small small "small" small \